The emphasis should be on why we do a job.

 Optimizing Value and Solution Integrity with Capacity Allocation

-One of the challenges every ART and value stream faces is how to balance the backlog of business features and capabilities with the need to continuously invest in the Architectural Runway, provide time for exploration of requirements and design for future PIs, and create prototypes and models to enhance visibility into the problem areas.
+One of the challenges every ART and Solution Train faces is how to balance the backlog of business features and capabilities with the need to continuously invest in the Architectural Runway, provide time for exploration of requirements and design for future PIs, and create prototypes and models to enhance visibility into the problem areas.
 In order to avoid velocity reduction and to defer the need for wholesale replacement of components due to technological obsolescence, ARTs must invest continuously in implementing the enablers of the solution.
 This complicates the challenge of prioritizing work since different people can pull the teams in different directions, as Figure 2 shows.

 To address this problem, teams apply capacity allocation, whereby they make a decision about how much of the total effort can be applied for each type of activity for an upcoming PI.
 Further, they establish an agreement to determine how the work is performed for each activity type.
 Examples of the results are given in Figure 3 and Table 1.